modelscope/FunClip/README.md

 ## Community Communication🍟

-If you encounter problems in use, you can directly raise Issues on the github page.
+FunClip is firstly open-sourced bu FunASR team, any useful PR is welcomed.

-You can also scan the following DingTalk group or WeChat group QR code to join the community group for communication and discussion.
+You can also scan the following DingTalk group or WeChat group QR code to join the community group for communication.

 |                           DingTalk group                            |                     WeChat group                      |
 |:-------------------------------------------------------------------:|:-----------------------------------------------------:|